Lavender Graduation

 Faculty & Staff Advocate in Action Award

-Honoring an queer faculty or staff member who inspires the Western community to uplift the holistic wellbeing of LGBTQ+ people.
+Honoring a faculty or staff member who inspires the Western community to uplift the holistic wellbeing of LGBTQ+ people.

 Previously Titled the Rainbow Inspiration Award.